Alexians: Germany

 The Brothers rapidly spread throughout Germany, Brabant, Flanders, and other countries.
-They were also styled in Middle Dutch lollebroeders "mumbling brothers", or "Lollhorden", from Old lollon, meaning "to sing softly," from their chants for the dead.
-This name was later adopted as a term of contempt, applied first to Franciscans and later to the heretical followers of John Wycliffe.
-The Alexians did not escape calumny and persecution, as demonstrated from the papal bull "Ad Audientiam Nostram" (2 December 1377) which Pope Gregory XI sent to the German bishops, especially those of Cologne, Trier and Mainz, forbidding annoyance of the "Cellites" and enjoining punishment for their persecutors.
+They were also styled in Middle Dutch lollebroeders "mumbling brothers", or "Lollhorden", from Old lollon, meaning "to lull, to sing softly", from their chants for the dead.
+This name was later adopted as a term of contempt, applied first to elements among the Franciscans and later to the heretical followers of John Wycliffe.
+The Alexians did not escape calumny and persecution, as demonstrated from the papal bull "Ad Audientiam Nostram" (2 December 1377) which Pope Gregory XI sent to the German bishops, especially those of Cologne, Trier and Mainz, against disruption of the "Cellites" and calling for their persecutors to be punished.
 This was followed by Bulls of a similar tenor from Pope Boniface IX on 7 January 1396, Pope Eugene IV on 12 May 1431, Pope Nicholas V and Pope Pius II.

-In 1469, the motherhouse at Aachen voiced the general feeling of the Brothers in asking Louis de Bourbon, Bishop of Liège, to raise that house to a convent of the Order of Saint Augustine.
+In 1469, the motherhouse of the Alexians at Aachen voiced the general feeling of the Brothers in asking Louis de Bourbon, Bishop of Liège, to raise that house to a convent of the Order of Saint Augustine.
 The request was granted, and in 1854 Father Dominicus Brock and five of the Brothers took the solemn vows of religious under the rule of St. Augustine.
-This step and the revised constitution of the religious institute were confirmed by Pope Pius IX on 12 September 1870.
+This step and a revised texts of their constitutions led to there being confirmed as a Catholic religious institute by Pope Pius IX on 12 September 1870.